AlerianEmperor/LuxRenderer/README.md

 # Lux Renderer

-Lux Render is a rendering system which is capable of rendering high quality, life-like images and cover most of the content in pbrt v3, mean while easier to read.
+Lux Render is a rendering system which is capable of rendering high quality, life-like images and cover most of the content in pbrt v3 and also easier to read.

 # Featuring